Referees told to use common sense following Patrick Bamford incident during Leeds United's clash at Millwall

 Referees have been told not to use a new substitution law if they believe it could cause issues between players and opposition fans.

-The warning - reported by The Times - comes in the wake of an incident involving Leeds United striker Patrick Bamford during the Whites 2-1 Championship defeat to Millwall last weekend.
+The warning - reported by The Times - comes in the wake of an incident involving Leeds United striker Patrick Bamford during the Whites 2-1 defeat to Millwall this weekend.

 Bamford was replaced in the 62nd minute by head coach Marcelo Bielsa with fellow forward Eddie Nketiah stepping off the bench.